 You have four ways to migrate your data into Kindful depending on the onboarding package you’ve purchased.
 You may choose just one of the options below or a combination of importing your data and connecting an integration:

-Here are typical questions to consider before starting your migration:
+Here are typical things to consider before starting your migration.

 Will we be connecting QuickBooks?

 If you are planning or considering using our QuickBooks integration, you’ll need to connect this integration first during the import process.
 QuickBooks will dictate the structure of your Campaigns and Funds, therefore it’s imperative this is connected before importing any other data.

 Please have your accounting/finance team thoroughly review this article to determine if the QuickBooks integration will work based on how your organization has setup QuickBooks.

 You have two options with connecting QuickBooks based on your ‘Source of Truth’ (see below).
 You can either connect the integration and sync all past sales receipts (transactions) into Kindful, or you can choose a sync date to only sync sales receipts / transactions from a certain date.
 This date could be present day if you’d only like to sync sales receipts / transactions moving forward.
 Keep in mind that all active customers will sync from QuickBooks into Kindful, regardless of the sync date you choose.

 Your team will need to determine where the cleanest most comprehensive place your past donations and contacts are currently stored.
 Your data may be scattered in various spreadsheets, it could all be in your previous donor system or maybe it’s all in another tool we integrate with, like Quickbooks or CrowdRise.

 Does our team have a migration plan to smoothly transition?

 Once you’ve determined your ‘Source of Truth’, your team can start working on connecting integrations and/or compiling all of your data into our spreadsheet templates (if you’re using our Import Tool).
 All of our integrations are in Apps > App Directory.
 Please review our support articles before connecting any integrations.